greyblake/nutype/README.md

 ## Roadmap

 ### TODO:
-* Generate documentation automatically.
-* Implement std::error::Error for errors
 * `derive(*)` - syntax to derive all possible traits
   * Alternatively allow the regular `#[derive(Debug, Copy)]` syntax.
 The attributes can be read from syn
+* Impl FromStr for String types
 * Rename inner generated `validate` and `sanitize` methods into something more unique.
 Otherwise it may conflict because of `use super::*;`
 * Regex
 * Support serde